-- Wait for the process to finish.
+- Click the Reset button and wait for the process to finish.

-Solution 7 – Check your hardware
+12. Check your hardware

-RAM is the often cause for many BSoD errors, and if you’re having REGISTRY_ERROR BSoD be sure to check if your RAM is working properly with a tool such as MemTest86+.
+RAM is the often cause of many BSoD errors, and if you’re having the REGISTRY_ERROR BSoD be sure to check if your RAM is working properly with a tool such as MemTest86.

 If your RAM is working correctly, check other components such as your motherboard, hard drive, graphic card, etc. Sometimes new hardware might not be fully compatible with your PC, so be sure to remove it and check if your PC works without it.

 The BSoD registry error in Windows 10 can be problematic.
 Finding the cause can be also problematic because both software and hardware issues can lead to a blue screen.